Sporting Cristal: History

 The following years would bring new titles, the first of them in 1970, under the technical direction of the Argentine Vito Andrés Bártoli, in a tournament that was hard fought with Universitario de Deportes and that was defined in the Final Liguilla of the tournament.
-In this last stage, the Cristal had the best performance and the highest accumulated score, thus winning a new title.
-Their last match was against Juan Aurich, defeating them 4-2.Of the 32 games played that year, the team won 18, drew 9 and lost 5.
+In this last stage, Cristal had the best performance and the highest accumulated score, thus winning a new title.
+Their last match was against Juan Aurich, defeating them 4–2.Of the 32 games played that year, the team won 18, drew 9 and lost 5.

 Sporting Cristal changed its shirt color from blue to light blue.
 They are known as "Los Celestes".
 During a brief period between 1978 and 1981, they again used blue shirts.
 In 1982 they returned to light blue as the color of the club.

 The 1990s were the most successful decade as they claimed 4 national titles (including 3 in a row) with coach Juan Carlos Oblitas.
-Under Oblitas, the Cristal won the 1991, 1994 and 1995 domestic league.
+Under Oblitas, Cristal won the 1991, 1994 and 1995 domestic league.
 Then, guided by Sergio Markarián head coach they won 1996 league.
 By 1997, the team, led by Uruguayan coach Sergio Markarián, reached the finals of the Copa Libertadores, where they faced the Brazilian club Cruzeiro.
 The first leg was a home game, in which they ended in a scoreless draw; in the second leg, they lost 1–0.
 This is the closest Team Peru has come to the Copa Libertadores Final since 1972, when Universitario had a similar fate playing against Independiente.

 The club stayed on the top spots of the national tournament during most of the 2000s and gained qualification to the Copa Libertadores eight years in a row from 2000 to 2007.
 It would only win two titles during the decade which were obtain in 2002 and 2005 with many notable players as Sergio Leal, Jorge Soto and Luis Alberto Bonnet.
 However, during the 2007, Cristal would come four points away from relegation.
 It would make a comeback during the 2008 season and qualify to the Copa Libertadores once again.